strange, bizarre and kooky holidays happening in July

 Hemingway statue at El Floridita

 Today is National Daiquiri Day.
-Although conflicting legends abound, the most likely origin story credits an American engineer named Jennings Cox for the drink’s invention.
+Although conflicting legends abound, the most likely origin story credits an American engineer named Jennings Cox with inventing the drink.

 In 1909, the U.S.S.
 Minnesota docked in the area.
 Captain Charles Harlow brought junior medical officer Lucius Johnson with him on a tour of the 10-year-old Spanish-American battlegrounds.
 They met Cox at Daiquiri and enjoyed his creation.